Fegstar/codthesis/README.md

   - Avoid SciPy in Abaqus scripts or install SciPy into Abaqus Python
 - qpsolvers or cvxopt missing
   - Install with `python -m pip install "qpsolvers[cvxopt]"`

-## Notes
-Before publishing, remove company specific data, machine specific paths, or any content covered by NDA.

-## License
-Add a license file, for example MIT, BSD 3-Clause, or Apache 2.0.